Azure-Samples/cognitive-services-speech-sdk/quickstart/cpp/macos/from-microphone/README.md

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * A Mac with a working microphone.
+See the [Speech SDK installation quickstart](https://learn.microsoft.com/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-cpp) for details on system requirements and setup.

 ## Build the sample